davwards/javascript-samples/README.md

   rather, they're intended to be imported into other modules.
 - **Deployable** modules depend on library modules and can be deployed as standalone apps.

-`flux-sudoku` is a library module, while `react-sudoku` is a deployable module.
+`flux-sudoku` and `local-puzzle-generator` are library modules, while `react-sudoku` is a deployable module.

 Here are the tricks that make the build work: